telekom-mms/ansible-collection-icinga-director/docs/icinga_dependency_apply.rst

   parent_host (optional, str, None)
     The parent host.
+You can refer to Host Custom Variables via $host.vars.varname$

   parent_service (optional, str, None)
     The parent service.
 If omitted this dependency object is treated as host dependency.
+You can refer to Host Custom Variables via $host.vars.varname$

   disable_checks (False, bool, None)